Yoga Teacher Training

 Our Curriculum

-This comprehensive Yoga Teacher Training weaves together philosophy, meditation, anatomy, and embodied practice to offer a grounded and holistic understanding of yoga as both a discipline and a way of life.
+This comprehensive Yoga Teacher Training weaves together philosophy, meditation, anatomy, and embodied practices to offer a grounded and holistic understanding of yoga as both a discipline and a way of life.

-Students explore sacred texts, subtle energy systems, breathwork, movement traditions, and modern sciences like physiology and Ayurveda, cultivating a stable personal practice alongside safe, skillful teaching methods.
+Students explore sacred texts, subtle energy systems, breath control, movement traditions, and modern sciences like physiology and Ayurveda, which help cultivate a stable personal practice alongside safe, skillful teaching methods.

 The curriculum also supports yoga as a sustainable livelihood, integrating ethics, self-inquiry, and practical business tools to prepare teachers for life on and off the mat.